whishei/.github.io/_pages/teaching.md

 ---
 # Teaching

-Currently I am being funded under the National Science Foundation Graduate Research Fellowship Program.
-Therefore I am not holding a teaching assistantship at this time.
-However, my past students are always encouraged to come back to visit at my Office: ENR2-S390BB.
+Past students are always encouraged to come back to visit at my Office: ENR2-S390BB.

 ## Graduate Teaching Assistant
 ### University of Arizona